Count Your Cannabinoids With A THC Potency Tester

 But it's not just patients who can use the information listed in a THC potency tester.
 Recreational users can better tailor their smoking sessions once they know how potent a strain is.
 Customers who want "intentional" smoking experiences must scan their strains, edibles, or concentrates before deciding on a daily dose.

-Don’t Eyeball Your Edibles! — Potency Trackers Make Perfect THC Treats!
+Don't Eyeball Your Edibles! — Potency Testers Make Perfect THC Treats!

 Have you ever had a batch of brownies that got you way too "baked?"
 If so, chances are you just guesstimated how much cannabutter to throw into your batter.